filoxo/react-profile/INTRO.md

 ### React: what it is

 React is used for building _composable user interfaces_, or in other words UI components that are reusable.
 React is solely for creating views.
 React is just the **V** in [**MVC**](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
+Because of this, React components do not contain your application's state.

 React is _declarative_ rather than _imperative_.
 For many beginning and intermediate developers, these terms may be new.
 I recommend that if you have time, dive deep into understanding the intricate differences.
 The extremely high-level summary is: